n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memoryredischat.md

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/redis/).
 ///

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/redis-chat-memory/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Redis Chat Memory integrations](https://n8n.io/integrations/redis-chat-memory/){:target=_blank .external-link} page.
 ///

+--8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Node parameters

-* Session Key
+* **Session Key**: the key to use to store the memory in the workflow data.
-* Session Time To Live
+* **Session Time To Live**: make the session expire after a given number of seconds.

-## Node reference

---8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Related resources